mablae/twitter-api-php/README.md

 **Normally:** If you *don't* use composer, don't worry - just include TwitterAPIExchange.php in your application.

-**Via Composer:** If you realise it's 2015 now and you *do* use composer, here's what you add to your composer.json file to have TwitterAPIExchange.php automatically imported into your vendors folder:
+**Via Composer:** If you realise it's 2015 now and you *do* use composer, install it with:

-    {
-        "require": {
-            "j7mbo/twitter-api-php": "dev-master"
-        }
-    }

-Of course, you'll then need to run `php composer.phar update`.
+    $ composer require j7mbo/twitter-api-php

 How To Use
 ----------